junxit/us-congress-bills-117/metadata.md

 - 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-139.
 - 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-139.
 - 2022-08-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 465.
+- 2022-09-14 — Passed Senate with an amendment by Voice Vote. (consideration: CR S4624)
+- 2022-09-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.